ChrystianRubio/Registration-System/school/README.md

                      );
 ```

-and now you need modify 3 variables in Reg.java file to working correctly
+and now you need to modify 3 variables in Reg.java file to working correctly:

 ```
 line 28: dbPathName = "";  // set here your database path like: jdbc:mysql://[path]/school